content-left-bg.png

 Step 1 – Kindergarten access issues identified

-The eligibility for schools to deliver SDK is first assessed on criteria of distance or barriers to access.
+The eligibility for schools to deliver SDK is first assessed on the criteria of distance or barriers to access.

 • enrolment numbers